 - Cyber warfare: the actions by a nation-state or international organisation to attack and attempt to damage or destroy another nation’s computers or information networks.

 - Cyber espionage: the stealing of secrets stored in digital formats or on computers and IT networks.

 - Data breach: an incident in which data, computer systems or networks are accessed or affected in unauthorised or illegal manner.

 - Data leak: the transfer of sensitive or confidential information to unauthorised parties within or outside the organisation.

 - Data loss: the process in which information is destroyed by failure or neglect in transmission, processing or by cybercriminal hands.

-A more comprehensive cyber glossary can be found on the National Cyber Security Centre website.
+A more comprehensive cyber glossary can be found on the UK National Cyber Security Centre website.

 Contact Charlie Pownall to discuss your data privacy communications or data breach response requirements.